damiantw/laravel-roles/README.md

 a protection front using the provided API.
 We can then only allow users with the correct authorities access to actions using the Laravel Authorization tools or the provided Middleware.

-Concept
+Concept <div id="concept"></div>
 -------

 Each user in the application has a defined authority set.
-An authority is nothing more then a unique string that hints at the permitted action.
+An authority is nothing more then a unique string that hints at a permitted action or a level of privilege.
 Authorities live inside roles, with each role holding exactly one authority value.
 Roles can be associated with specific users or with any number of RoleGroups.
 RoleGroups provide a way to define a common set of authorities that can be shared by many users.
 A user can be associated with many roleGroups.